Kuanhao-Chao/splam/docs/source/content/alignment_evaluation.rst

 Step 3: Scoring extracted splice junctions
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 In this step, the goal is to score all the extracted splice junctions.
 To accomplish this, you will need 3 essential files.
-Firstly, you should have the BED file that was generated in :ref:`Step 2 <alignment-extract-introns>`.
-Additionally, you will require two additional files: (1) :ref:`the reference genome (2) <alignment-prepareintput>`, which shares coordinates with the junction BED file, and (2) :ref:`the Splam model (3) <alignment-prepareintput>`.
+(1) The BED file that was generated in :ref:`Step 2 <alignment-extract-introns>`, (2) :ref:`the reference genome (2) <alignment-prepareintput>` which shares coordinates with the junction BED file, and (3) :ref:`the Splam model (3) <alignment-prepareintput>`.
 Once you have these files in place, you can run the following command:

 .. code-block:: bash

     splam score -G chr9_subset.fa -m ../model/splam_script.pt -o tmp_out tmp_out/junction.bed

 After this step, a new :code:`BED` file is produced, featuring eight columns.
 Two extra columns, namely :code:`DONOR_SCORE` and :code:`ACCEPTOR_SCORE`, are appended to the file.
-It is worth noting that any unstranded introns are excluded from the output. (p.s. they might be from unstranded transcripts assembled by StringTie).
+It is worth noting that any unstranded introns are excluded from the output.
+(P.S.
+They might be from unstranded transcripts assembled by StringTie).

 * **Output**